Problem

 UPDATE STATISTICS in SQL Server

-Statistics store information about the data distribution of the column value(s) in your tables as well as the total number of rows.
+Statistics store information about the data distribution.
+This is based on column value(s) in your tables as well as the total number of rows.
 For indexes it stores the distribution of key values.
-A histogram is created for the first table column in each statistics object which stores this data distribution or cardinality.
-For multi-column statistics objects information is also stored on the correlation of the values within the object.
-A density vector is also created for each column and this stores information about the number of duplicate values for each column.
+SQL Server generates histograms for the first column in each statistics object.
+This maps the data distribution or cardinality.
+For multi-column statistics objects, information is also stored on the correlation of the values within the object.
+This creates a density vector for each column, which stores information about the number of duplicate values for each column.

-Existing statistics are used by the query optimizer in order to generate the most efficient query plan for execution.
-The query optimizer uses the statistics to determine when an index should be used, how to access those indexes, how best to join tables, etc...
+The query optimizer uses existing statistics in order to generate the most efficient query plan.
+This determines index usage for query optimization and how to access indexes, how best to join tables, etc…

-Statistics are created in a couple of different ways.
+Statistics are created a couple of different ways.
 The first way is when an index is created on a tables column(s).
-When this happens the Microsoft SQL Server database automatically creates a statistics object for the column(s) that make up the index.
-If we look at the HumanResources.Department table we can see there is one statistics object for each index on the table.
+When this happens the Microsoft SQL Server database automatically creates a statistics object.
+This is for the column(s) that make up the index.
+If we look at the HumanResources.Department table, we can see there is one statistics object for each index on the table.

 SELECT name,is_auto_create_stats_on FROM sys.databases WHERE name = 'AdventureWorks2017';